schmittnieto/schmittnieto.github.io/_posts/2024-10-19-azure-stack-hci-day2.md

 As you’ve seen, many of the features require manual activation after the initial deployment, and it’s crucial to configure them correctly to ensure your environment is ready for production workloads.
 Whether you’re deploying **AVD**, **AKS**, or just managing virtual machines, each feature we’ve covered plays a significant role in making sure your system is secure, performant, and scalable.

-In my demo lab, I’ve shown how to manage these configurations, but in a real production environment, you'll want to tailor these steps to meet your specific needs—especially when it comes to security features like **WDAC** and **BitLocker**.
+In my demo lab, I’ve shown how to manage these configurations, but in a real production environment, you'll want to tailor these steps to meet your specific needs, especially when it comes to security features like **WDAC** and **BitLocker**.

 Finally, after setting up everything correctly, your environment should look like this, with all services running and **green**: